chrisolley/codex/README.md

 docker run -p 8000:8000 -v ~/.aws:/root/.aws:ro cortex
 ```

-where the second command assumes you have AWS credentials at the appropriate location, for downloading of data from S3.
+where the second command assumes you have AWS credentials at the appropriate location, for downloading data from S3.